ryanfb/etc/_posts/2014-11-13-command_line_ocr_on_mac_os_x.md

     I realized at the end of writing this guide that you can also use `convert` to create a multipage TIFF (omit the `_%05d` format specifier in your output filename) and process/output that directly with Tesseract, but I like being able to parallelize the OCR,[^parallel] and recombining with pdftk gives me better compression in my testing.

-[^devel]: Installing the development version of Tesseract gets you direct PDF output instead of having to recombine text and images from the default [hOCR](http://en.wikipedia.org/wiki/HOCR) output.
 [^parallel]:
     If you have [GNU Parallel](http://www.gnu.org/software/parallel/) installed (`brew install parallel`), you can parallelize this process: